screetsec/Sudomy/README.md

        --no-probe	 Do not perform httprobe

 ```
-To user all 16 Sources and Probe for working http or https servers:
+To use all 16 Sources and Probe for working http or https servers:
 ```
 $ sudomy -d hackerone.com
 ```
-To user one of more source:
+To use one of more source:
 ```
 $ sudomy -s shodan,dnsdumpster,webarchive -d hackerone.com
 ```